the painted surface

 How To Paint Aluminum or Vinyl Siding

 Painting aluminum or vinyl siding is often asked about since aluminum or vinyl siding and trim has been installed on so many houses in the past couple of decades.
 What may have started as a cheaper alternative to traditional finish products is now found on houses in all price ranges.
 It has proven to be an excellent choice for many situations.
 Besides having lower installation costs it is durable and almost maintenance free.
 However as styles, personal tastes and the popularity of some colors change the question arises, "Can aluminum or vinyl siding be painted?"
 Since it can that leads us to the question, "How do I paint aluminum or vinyl siding?"
+However, if your siding isn't in the best shape, it'd be worth it to see if any repairs need to be made before painting.
+Contact a professional like Roofing USA to be sure.

 A properly prepared surface will greatly increase the success of this project.
 Check to make sure there are no underlying problems.
 Is the siding in need of any repair or nailing of loose pieces?
 A close inspection of the house may reveal decayed wood, insect damage or moisture under the siding.
 Any structural problems should be addressed before the painting starts.